TaolueWang-dev/soot_project/README.md

 # Code Analysis
 ## Initialize the Analysis Input Location:
 The code use this two line to get Class path for analysis and count the number of Goto statements.
-It can modify the path to your class path
+It can modify the path to your class path.
+It should put the bytecode file here.

 ```
-Path pathToBinary = Paths.get("src/test/resources/Basicsetup/binary");
+Path pathToBinary = Paths.get("src/test/resources/TestClass/binary");
 AnalysisInputLocation inputLocation = PathBasedAnalysisInputLocation.create(pathToBinary, null);
 ```
 ## Compile and Run
-Just run the main method of GotoCounter Class
+Just run the main method of GotoCounter Class.
+There is already put on test file "testGoto.class" in the src/test/resources/TestClass/binary.

 ## Output the Statistical Result:
 sample output:
 ```
-Found if statement: if l1 != 5
 Found goto statement: goto
 Total goto statements: 2
 ```